Heat pump and refrigeration cycle: Thermodynamic cycles

-According to the second law of thermodynamics, heat cannot spontaneously flow from a colder location to a hotter area; work is required to achieve this.
+According to the second law of thermodynamics, heat cannot spontaneously flow from a colder location to a hotter area; mechanical work is required to achieve this.
 An air conditioner requires work to cool a living space, moving heat from the interior being cooled (the heat source) to the outdoors (the heat sink).
 Similarly, a refrigerator moves heat from inside the cold icebox (the heat source) to the warmer room-temperature air of the kitchen (the heat sink).
 The operating principle of an ideal heat engine was described mathematically using the Carnot cycle by Sadi Carnot in 1824.
 An ideal refrigerator or heat pump can be thought of as an ideal heat engine that is operating in a reverse Carnot cycle.

 Heat pump cycles and refrigeration cycles can be classified as vapor compression, vapor absorption, gas cycle, or Stirling cycle types.

 Vapor-compression cycle

-The vapor-compression cycle is used by many refrigeration, air conditioning and other cooling applications and also within heat pump for heating applications.
+The vapor-compression cycle is used by many refrigeration, air conditioning, and other cooling applications and also within heat pump for heating applications.
 There are two heat exchangers, one being the condenser, which is hotter and releases heat, and the other being the evaporator, which is colder and accepts heat.
-For applications which need to operate in both heating and cooling mode, a reversing valve is used to switch the roles of these two heat exchangers.
+For applications which need to operate in both heating and cooling modes, a reversing valve is used to switch the roles of these two heat exchangers.